Left and Center: Randy circa, 1988

 Height and Weight: 6’3″ and 220 pounds

-Distinguishing Characteristics: White Male, Brown hair, Blue eyes, Randy has a mole on his left ear
+Distinguishing Characteristics: Caucasian Male, Brown hair, Blue eyes, Randy has a mole on his left ear

 Clothing/Jewelry Description: A blue pocket t-shirt, blue Levi’s jeans, white socks, and a pair of white low cut sneakers